Does affordable housing depreciate nearby property values? - NewsBreak

 Affordable housing is an umbrella term used to describe paying no more than 30 percent of a paycheck toward housing costs, according to Pfeiffer.

 While some people think public housing–buildings built and managed by the government–is the only form of affordable housing, this is not true.
-This means privately owned buildings, not subsidized by the government, can also be considered affordable housing as long as they offer rents low enough for the average person in the area to afford.Housing costs could keep climbing: Here’s why
+This means privately owned buildings, not subsidized by the government, can also be considered affordable housing as long as they offer rents low enough for the average person in the area to afford.Sign-up for the WDTN 2 NEWS newsletter to stay up-to-date with the latest Miami Valley news

 Affordable housing also includes buildings built with federal and state funds on the condition they rent out some units to lower-income individuals and families, Section 8 housing–a voucher program in which tenants receive money from the government to pay for rent–and the aforementioned public housing.